nickhuynhq/Tasker/README.md

 # TASKER.

-**Tasker is a task checklist application to help users view their active and completed tasks**
+**Tasker is an intuitive task checklist application to help users manage their active and completed tasks.**
+**Now with drag and drop functionality for your task cards! :D**

 This project was created to experiment with TypeScript with React as well as to help myself create tasks which can be saved in local storage.
 I was able to learn a lot about the benefits of TypeScript and will be definitely using it in the future!